Alan Little

 Alan Little was always approachable.
 In 1997, a member of the newly formed London branch of the York City Supporters Club spoke to Alan before an away game asking for a set of kit for the branch football team.
 A few days later, Alan was on the phone to say the kit was ready for collection.
 A few months later, Alan turned up before 9am on a Sunday morning to open the Club’s out of town training centre for the London Branch’s game with Fulham and stayed on to coach the side to a 9-1 win.
 5-4 to Alan.

 His popularity was confirmed when in August 1998, 6,358 turned out to watch his City side play Paul Gascoigne's Middlesbrough in his testimonial game.
+His combative nature was shown when he made a late appearance as sub, something he'd also done in City's 1990 pre season friendly against the Bermudean national side.

 It was obvious from Alan Little’s record at York that another club would soon come in for him.
 After his departure, we struggled, a gradual downward spiral into The Conference.